Imtiaz-laskar/Imtiaz-laskar/README.md

 <br/>

-I work at the intersection of technology, policy, and safety.
+I work where technology, policy, and safety meet.

 3+ years across social media, search, and customer operations — investigating abuse, enforcing policy, and understanding how harm behaves at scale.

 I use data, OSINT, and AI-assisted workflows to investigate faster and surface patterns that matter.
 But I believe accountability still needs an accountable human.

 I also write about AI, digital rights, and anything that makes me think harder about how the world works.

 <br/>

 ---